fgrosse/prox/README.md

 Prox is a process runner for Procfile-based applications inspired by [foreman][foreman].
 With `prox` you can run several processes defined in a `Procfile` concurrently within a single terminal.
 All process outputs are merged but prefixed with their corresponding process names.
-One of the major use cases for this arises during local development of an application that consist of multiple processes (e.g. microservices and storage backends).
+One of the major use cases for this is the local development of an application that consist of multiple processes (e.g. microservices and storage backends).
 With a process runner you can easily start this "stack" of applications and inspect its output in a single shell while interacting with the application.

 You may ask why not just use *docker* for local development since it provides